nus-cs2103-AY1718S2/addressbook-level4/collated/functional/hzxcaryn.md

     }

     /**
-     * Replaces the timetable view with a new timetable, with shifts taken by the employee being highlighted
+     * Replaces the timetable view with a new timetable, with shifts applied by the employee being highlighted
      * @param employee
      */
     private void loadEmployeeTimetable(Employee employee) {